dojo4/policy/hr.md

 if i go to unpaid time, is my job still guaranteed? for how long?

 Since dojo4 is a small company, with each employee filling a unique role, the answers to these questions will vary according to each circumstance.
 Please talk to us (the partners) about what you need and want in terms of having a new addition to your family. dojo4 will do its best in each situation to help support a healthy and sustainable family / work balance.

-Paternity Leave
+####Paternity Leave
 To qualify for Paternity Leave you must be an employee, working at least 30 hours/week.
 You must be taking the time off to support the mother or carer for the baby and intend to be fully involved in the child's upbringing.
 Rights to Paternity Leave are extra to your normal PTO allowance.

-To qualify for Paternity Leave, you must be employed by dojo4 for at least 26 weeks by either the 15th week before the week that the baby is due or the end of the week you are notified you are matched with the child you are adopting
+To qualify for Paternity Leave, you must be employed by dojo4 for at least 26 weeks by either the 15th week before the week that the baby is due or the end of the week you are notified you are matched with the child you are adopting.

 You must also be either the:
+- biological father of the child
+- mother's partner
+- child's adopter
-biological father of the child mother's partner child's adopter partner of the child's adopter
+- partner of the child's adopter

 dojo4 will pay 100% of your regular salary for the first two weeks after the baby is born or adopted.
 Additional paid time off can be taken out of your normal PTO allowance, either consecutively or on a part-time basis.
 Unpaid leave may also be an option and should be discussed with the partners of dojo4.

-Maternity Leave
+####Maternity Leave
 To qualify for Maternity Leave you must be an employee, working at least 30 hours/week.
 You must be taking the time off to care of yourself and your newborn or adopted child.
 Rights to Maternity Leave are extra to your normal PTO allowance.

 To qualify for Maternity Leave, you must be employed by dojo4 for at least 26 weeks by either the 15th week before the week that the baby is due or the end of the week you are notified you are matched with the child you are adopting

 You must also be either the:
-biological mother of the child child's adopter
+- biological mother of the child
+- child's adopter

 dojo4 will cover the first two weeks of your leave at 100% of your salary after the baby is born or adopted.
 After that, as a dojo4 employee you are covered by our short-term disability insurance policy which will cover 60% of your weekly salary up to $1,000 for up to 8 weeks. dojo4 will cover the remaining 40% for the next 4 consecutive weeks, and 20% for the next 2 consecutive weeks.
 Additional paid time off can be taken out of your normal PTO allowance, either consecutively or on a part-time basis.
 Unpaid leave may also be an option and should be discussed with the partners of dojo4.

 If you were already pregnant at the time you were first employed at dojo4, you may not qualify for dojo4 paid maternity leave benefits, however as a dojo4 employee, your short-term disability insurance will cover 60% of your weekly salary up to $1,000 for up 2 weeks and your normal PTO allowance can also be applied at will.

-Meditation
+##Meditation
 Meditation is practiced at dojo4 weekly.
 Our current schedule is Thursdays at 1pm.
 This is a silent, secular sitting meditation that is open to everyone, meant to support focus, mindfulness and mental stamina.
 Instructions available if desired.

-Professional Development
+##Professional Development
 Ongoing education, training and participation in learning communities is encouraged and supported at dojo4. dojo4 will help you attend job related conferences or trainings when financially possible.
 Wonder if a particular event is job-related?
 Just ask.

-Technology Stipend
+##Technology Stipend
 dojo4 wants you to love your technology and have computers and phones that work.
 Each FT dojo4 employee is granted a $1,500/year stipend to keep their hardware and software up to date.
 It will be paid monthly.

 We have some basic standards for technology that we’d like your phone and computer to meet.
 Your computer needs to be stable, secure, loaded with legal copies of the software you use to do your job, and powerful enough to run that software.
 Your phone needs to be similar to the phones we build software for -- Android or iOS -- and it should ring if we call you.
 The technology stipend is intended to help cover the costs of keeping your tools sharp.

-Food & Drink
+##Food & Drink
-Boxcar Coffee - Yay!
+###Boxcar Coffee - Yay!
 dojo4 has a tab at the inimitable and delicious Boxcar Coffee Roasters at 1825 Pearl St. Get yourself a coffee on us every day of the week!
 Just tell the barista that you are with dojo4.

-Friday lunch
+###Friday lunch
 We almost always order take out from a local downtown restaurant for the team on Fridays so that we can enjoy a meal together after Friday standup.

-Beer & Snacks
+###Beer & Snacks
 We’re not making any promises, but we find that providing a few cold ones and something to munch on greatly increases attendance at important meetings like org dev.
 Be there or be thirsty!

-Health / Fitness
+##Health / Fitness
 While pounding on a keyboard may keep your fingers nimble, please also make use of any of Boulder’s fine Rec Centers, if you so desire.
 Just ask to have your name put on the group card!

-Agreements
-Contract
+#Agreements
+##Contract
 You will be invited to join a contract through Contractual.ly.
 You will have to sign up for a free account in order to be able to read and electronically sign your subcontractor or employee agreement with dojo4.
 By joining your contract in Contractual.ly, there will also be the opportunity to negotiate, in writing, any particular adjustments to your agreement.

-Acknowledgement
+##Acknowledgement
 By signing your employment contract you acknowledge that you will adhere to both the content of the employment contract as well as the content of this Employee Handbook and any other orientation materials you received.